Meetings begin at 6:15 PM.

 Urban Plants Flower Differently: a Case Study Using Orange Jewelweed

-Aiden Stanley of the Ashman Lab, Department of Biological Sciences, University of Pittsburgh will present his work on how urbanization alters the phenology, mating system allocation, and life history of orange jewelweed (Impatiens capensis), based on data in the recently-published paper available at https://doi.org/10.1002/ece3.71583.
+Dr. Aiden Stanley will present his work on how urbanization alters the phenology, mating system allocation, and life history of orange jewelweed (Impatiens capensis), based on data in the recently-published paper available at https://doi.org/10.1002/ece3.71583.
+Dr. Stanley is a plant ecologist focused on human-driven disturbance.
+His research explores the impact of such disturbance on interactions between plants and communities of animals such as pollinators and seed dispersers.
+He earned his doctorate at the University of Pittsburgh and currently conducts research in Rutgers University’s Aronson Lab for Urban Ecological Studies.

 This meeting will be online only.